gitssp/esrijsapi/README.md

 ### Who do I talk to? ###

-You can reach me on Twitter @jk_powerup
+You can reach SSP on Twitter @SSPInnovations